lorenzwidmer/NestLink-pipeline/README.md

 # NestLink-pipeline
-NestLink-pipeline is a pipeline for processing [NestLink libraries](https://www.nature.com/articles/s41592-019-0389-8) sequenced by nanopore sequencing.
-Reads are binned according to their flycodes (UMIs).
+NestLink-pipeline is a pipeline for processing barcoded protein variant libraries and [NestLink libraries](https://www.nature.com/articles/s41592-019-0389-8) sequenced by nanopore sequencing.
+Reads are binned according to their barcodes or flycodes (UMIs).
 Accurate consensus sequences are calculated using Medaka.
-Variants are called with the pipeline, resulting in a flycode assignment table that links protein variants to their respective set of flycodes.
+Finally, variants are called with the pipeline, linking barcodes or flycodes with their respective protein variants.

 ## Requirements
 ### Local and cluster execution